sebastianczech/DevOps-Engineer/README.md

   * User names and passwords
 * Pipeline as code refers to the concept of expressing your build definitions as code.
 * A template enables you to define common build tasks one time and reuse those tasks multiple times.
 You call a template from the parent pipeline as a build step.
 You can pass parameters into a template from the parent pipeline.
+*  Version control system:
+   * centralized (e.g. Team Foundation Version Control (TFVC))
+   * distributed (e.g. GIT)
+* Clone is your local copy of a repository
+* Branching - where you can maintain as many copies as you want and merge back only the one you want to keep.
+Main branch, or trunk, is typically called master
+* When your code is ready to be merged into the master branch in the main repository that's shared by all developers, you create what's called a pull request.
+When you create a pull request, you're telling the other developers that you have code ready to review and you want it merged into the master branch.
+When your pull request is approved, it becomes part of the master codebase.
+* Git commands:
+  * Create a Git repository:	``git init``
+  * Download a remote repository:	``git clone``
+  * Create a branch:	``git checkout``
+  * See which files have been changed:	``git status``
+  * Stage files to commit:	``git add``
+  * Commit files to your branch:	``git commit``
+  * Download a branch from a remote repository:	``git pull``
+  * Upload a branch to a remote repository:	``git push``

 ### [Deploy Academy](https://deployacademy.pl/)